SomeWeekendReading/someweekendreading.github.io/_posts/2023-05-10-physics-formal.md

 - Linux sysadmin forced into a meeting with management.
 Can confirm: seen it, but never done it myself as I'm not a sysadmin.

-I mean, he's wearing the _clean_ t-shirt and the formal, darker jeans that haven't faded.
+I mean, he's wearing the _clean_ t-shirt and the formal, darker jeans that haven't faded too much yet.
 Do you really expect more?

 ## The Weekend Conclusion

-One of these guys is facing reality more head-on than the others.
+One of these guys is facing reality quite a bit more head-on than the others.

 ---